Septic Renal Infarct

 Pathology

-The specimen is the patient’s kidney from post mortem examination.
+The specimen is the patient’s kidney from post-mortem examination.
 The kidney has been bisected with a cut half surface on display.
-There are multiple well demarcated wedge shaped pale yellow-white areas evident within the cortex.
-The base of these pyramids lies against the cortical surface and extend along the renal columns with the apex pointing toward the medulla.
-The largest is evident lateral upper pole of the kidney.
-Theses pale areas are infarcted renal tissue.
+There are multiple well-demarcated wedge-shaped pale yellow-white areas evident within the cortex.
+The base of these pyramids lies against the cortical surface and extends along the renal columns with the apex pointing toward the medulla.
+The largest is evident at the lateral upper pole of the kidney.
+These pale areas are infarcted renal tissue.
 There are dark irregular shaped areas which represent areas of hemorrhage.

 Further Information